vosechu/local-diagnostics-runner/README.md

             "id": "viz.markdown"
           },
           "rawConfiguration": {
-            "text": "Connecting to a service\n---\n* How quickly are we connecting to it\n* How fast are each of the connection events?\n* Is any part of connect taking particularly long at a particular location?"
+            "text": "Connecting to our service\n---\n* How quickly are we connecting to our service?\n* How fast are each of the connection events?\n* Is any part of connect taking particularly long at a particular location?"
           }
         },
         {
-          "title": "Max aggregate time for connection events", "layout": {
+          "title": "Max aggregate time for connection events (ms)", "layout": {
             "column": 5,
             "row": 8,
-            "width": 8,
+            "width": 4,
             "height": 3
           },
           "linkedEntityGuids": null,